 With increasing popularity of air rifle shooting, it became clear 7 lanes was not enough to handle the high demand for range time.
 It was not uncommon to have all lanes full with half-a-dozen youth waiting their turn to shoot.
 So in 2015 the range got an extensive physical addition that allowed expansion to 25 lanes, resulting in a modern facility with the capability to accommodate more athletes and to host large matches.
 With this increased ability to practice, shooting scores have increased across-the-board, along with the number of athletes participating in matches and the local high school league.

-Moving to the World Class Level
+Moving to the National Class Club Level